 Contrary to popular belief, email isn’t dead.
 And for a good number of reasons.
-If anything, experts still claim Email to be a cornerstone in propelling digital marketing campaigns in the coming years.
-This vital communication channel is so popular that according to Statista, the number of global email users is set to grow from 3.7 billion in 2017 to 4.3 billion in 2020.
+If anything, experts still claim Email marketing to be a cornerstone in propelling digital marketing campaigns in the coming years.
+This vital communication channel is so popular that according to Statista, the number of global email marketing users is set to grow from 3.7 billion in 2017 to 4.3 billion in 2020.
 That’s about half of the world’s total population.
 With this, it’s a no brainer that marketers will tap into emails to accelerate their lead generational process for effective results.
 But before we move on further, here’s a quick intro to email marketing.

 What is email marketing?